vectorgrp/sil-kit/docs/usage/replay.rst

      - The task responsible for dispatching Trace Messages during a replaying simulation run.
-       It also creates and configures Replay Controllers transparently to users of the VIB API.
+       It also creates and configures Replay Controllers transparently to users of the SILKIT API.

 The following :ref:`section<sec:replay-getting_started>` gives a short usage